 Modern Thalian Association Community Theatre

 Thalian Association Community Theatre of Wilmington, North Carolina celebrated its 225th anniversary in 2013.
 In an unbroken sequence going back to 1929, the Association produces five plays and musicals each year on the main stage of Thalian Hall, built in Wilmington in 1858.
 The Association founded the Youth Theatre program in 1979 to introduce children to theatre through theatre arts classes and scholarships for underserved youth.
 Since 1994, Thalian Association Community Theatre has managed the Hannah Block Historic USO/Community Arts Center for the City of Wilmington, providing an affordable home for visual and performance arts groups.
 In 1995, the Association originated the Orange Street ArtsFest to promote the visual arts in Wilmington.
-Thalian Association Community Theatre also manages and stages performances in the Red Barn Studio, founded in Wilmington in 2007 by Broadway and TV actress Linda Lavin and her husband Steve Bakunas.
+Thalian Association Community Theatre also managed and staged performances in the Red Barn Studio from 2013-2017, a small theatre founded in Wilmington in 2007 by Broadway and TV actress Linda Lavin and her husband Steve Bakunas.
 The Association was proclaimed by the North Carolina Senate to be the Official Community Theater of North Carolina on June 15, 2007.

 Burr, James Green, (1871).
 The Thalian Association of Wilmington , N.C. with Sketches of Many